-The Tony Grampsas Youth Services Program (TGYS) is launching a new annual Youth and Community Partnership (YCP) Grant to promote and deepen youth and community influence in the policies and decisions that affect Colorado’s marginalized populations.
+The Tony Grampsas Youth Services Program (TGYS) annual Youth and Community Partnership Grant promotes and deepens youth and community influence in the policies and decisions that affect Colorado’s marginalized populations.
 TGYS envisions an increase in collaboration and inclusion of youth and community members' voices to prevent youth crime and violence; youth alcohol, tobacco and other drug use; student dropout; and child abuse and neglect.

 Grant details

-What: The YCP Grant is a one-year funding opportunity to support youth and community-led initiatives within communities.
+What: The Youth and Community Partnership Grant is a one-year funding opportunity to support youth and community-led initiatives within communities.
 A youth and community-led initiative is one that involves the youth and community voice at each of the following stages: planning; implementation; budget; and evaluation.

 Requirements: